433mhz RF Transmitter and Receiver module with Arduino

 Code Explanation

-Firstly, the library was included and an object was created for this library.
+Firstly, the library is included and object is created for this library.

 #include <RCSwitch.h>